 SENIOR AND EX-PAT HEALTH, HOUSING, HOSPICE OPTIONS IN ECUADOR and MEXICO

-– Cleo Dioletis, OTR, broke leg while traveling, had surgery and rehabilitation
+– Cleo Dioletis, OTR, broke leg while traveling, supported thru surgery and rehabilitation

 – Mike Holmes, son of dementia patient